Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Experiments

-\paragraph{Evaluation Metrics:} Follow the convention \cite{easyspot2020, color_robust2022, grag2021}, we adopt the Area Under the receiver operating characteristic Curve (AUC) and accuracy (Acc) for evaluating the detection performance.
-Concretely, AUC measures the representation similarity of randomly selected 5K positive and 5K negative sample pairs by using Eq.~\ref{eq:cos_sim} (with high similarity expected for positive pairs and low for negative ones).
-Also, Acc is reported to evaluate whether an image in a given test dataset is correctly predicted as either ``Real'' or ``Synthetic''.
-To predict a hard label ``Real'' or ``Synthetic'', we follow the procedure in Fig.~\ref{fig:framework} (b), where $M$ real photo (or painting) images randomly picked from ImageNet (or Danbooru) are used as the anchor set.
-The decision threshold $th$ is set as the median threshold in the AUC metric.
-Here, we only show the experimental results of $M=100$, as the value of $M$ just slightly affects the detection performance.
-More analyses on $M$ is deferred to the appendix.

-\paragraph{Implementation Details:} We implement our method using the PyTorch deep learning framework, where the Adam \cite{kingma2014adam} with default parameters is adopted as the optimizer.
+\textbf{Implementation Details.} We implement our method using the PyTorch deep learning framework, where the Adam \cite{kingma2014adam} with default parameters is adopted as the optimizer.
 The learning rate is initialized to 1e-4 and halved if the validation accuracy fails to increase for 2 epochs until the convergence.
+The image encoder $f_{\bm{\theta}}$ is pre-trained on the ImageNet dataset, while the text encoder $g_{\bm{\phi}}$ utilizes the weight provided by CLIP.
 In the training/testing processes, all the input images are randomly/center cropped into 448$\times$448 patches.
 Image-domain augmentation, including compression, blurring and scaling, has been applied with 50\% probability, which was similarly adopted in \cite{easyspot2020, color_robust2022}.
+The trade-off parameter $\lambda$ is empirically set to 0.1.
 The batch size is set to 48 and the training is performed on 4 NVIDIA A100 GPU 40GB.
-To facilitate the reproducibility of the results, our code is available at \textbf{https://github.com/HighwayWu/LASTED}.